What Is a Laparoscopic Ileocolectomy and Right Colectomy?

 - Areas of swelling (inflammation) caused by Crohn's disease

 The term "laparoscopic" refers to a type of surgery called laparoscopy.
 Laparoscopy enables the surgeon to operate through very small "keyhole" incisions in the abdomen.
-A laparoscope, a small, telescope-like instrument, is placed through a small incision near the bellybutton.
+A laparoscope, a small, lighted tube with an attached camera, is placed through a small incision near the bellybutton.
+(In some cases, these incisions may not be near the bellybutton.)

 What Happens During a Ileocolectomy and Colectomy?